diogro/expressionVariance-manuscript/main.md

 This model is designed to take the non-independent nature of a set of correlations into account when modeling the correlation between gene expression variance.
 This is accomplished by adding a per-study random effect, see [@Dias2021-hb] for details.

-__Gene expression SD rank:__ Given that most of the variation in the Spearman correlation across studies is explained by a single principal component, we use the ranked projections of gene expression SDs in this principal component (PC1) to create an across study rank of gene variation.
+__Gene expression SD rank:__ Given that most of the variation in the Spearman correlation across studies is explained by a single principal component, we use the ranked projections of gene expression SDs in this principal component (PC1) to create an across-study rank of gene variation.
 The higher the rank, the higher the expression SD of a given gene.
 Genes that were expressed in at least 50% of the studies were included in the rank.
-In order to project a particular gene onto the PC1 of the between study correlation matrix, we impute missing values using a PCA based imputation [@Husson2019-sl].
+In order to project a particular gene onto the PC1 of the between study correlation matrix, we impute missing values using a PCA-based imputation [@Husson2019-sl].
 The imputation procedure has minimal effect on the ranking, and imputing missing SD ranks at the beginning or at the end of the ranks produces similar results.
-We also create a tissue specific variance ranking, using the same ranking procedure but joining studies done in the same tissue type.
+We also create a tissue-specific variance ranking, using the same ranking procedure but joining studies done in the same tissue type.
 For this tissue level ranking, we only use genes that are expressed in all studies of a given tissue.
 For tissues that are represented by a single study, we use the SD ranking for that study as the tissue rank.
 We further investigate the tissue-level expression variance ranks as they relate to genomic regulation.